cloudogu/redmine/docs/operations/default_configuration_en.md

 Enables the creation of new trackers.

-A json array with all trackers to be created in the following format:
+A JSON array with all trackers to be created in the following format:

 ```
 [
   .....
   {
-    "name":"<tracker 1 name>"
+    "name":"<tracker 1 name>",
     "default_status_id": <issue-status-id>,
     "description":"<description>"
   },
   {
-    "name": "<tracker 2 name>"
+    "name": "<tracker 2 name>",
     "default_status_id": <issue-status-id>,
     "description":"<description>"
   },